gauravdhiman/blog.gaurav-dhiman.com/content/post/what-it-truly-takes-to-be-a-leader.md

 ### 7. Facilitate and empower teams

+> "The greatest leader is not necessarily the one who does the greatest things.
+He is the one that gets the people to do the greatest things."
+>
+> — Ronald Reagan

 Leader need not be an expert or better skilled in performing the day to day tasks that normally his/her team performs.
 If the leader is hand-on and can roll-up sleeves to perform the actual task in hour of need— nothing like it, but that should not be an expectation from a leader on regular day.

 {{< image classes="fig-100 center clear" src="https://lh3.googleusercontent.com/xlk9x5QE3XE4cX57pEzmhuOIqriOvLgDabtwNpR3mNRZ6tJJDbqauvEzAOTg9UkbZ-doqF33aPDzVhpWQZaJggyIX5o8OeCBo1ugVkylwaRfMDZLd3DkKiT_pUN_PcyLR1pc8uX2LpUEzpWe5C7EM5kcpPmXWn_1w3UzKQHaYOhWMOoOtTwyd8Q7ZfSAGyhYiazNEva8M1XCYU_a_mjhKIhH40jfPL-JCykI6sLso4ILpetnD3HGdUZNIB0yaOYpEa9Tin7zl_1J0OramFXra3oruL58KcLKttEFTnUvMBm8YMRLL4xRMf19EyA3jXu5pKQ88tU587DG0TlvCCwAWxpwFrj6oOvJIZdOdyCugTtZvRebsB95mmCBZu923DGVKa5x7m7QgY-GN1IxMLGWo1Eb49myClGBeCVeE2-8nF2PndjRi_sADby2MF0O_zYWlEBxNCHqn_ZSRnrqlK3mGkAowWVt1Y3Tdkrqebf-wpV5jW2PYENvrkvva9_OQCyCEOU13GQqOpjQIs5QKD9_YdShOt7Ov1FU9jIMEd6pjJ-BFB-GA6tEFM5WpVZ4xqEuHzt_imOLa0SpybB5PAXdddWR_zMBCWutbfE2Qck5Lh-WCLWnIzYNU21MYWarsPvFgQV9vwbTYmD0alWzI5FrWYROScJpkLs-BdYKTHtd7vWXtjnjxxAdMUqFaJpndw=w2600-h1733-no?authuser=0" group="group:travel" title="Photo by Jonathan Borba on Unsplash" >}}